jperkel/mymanuscript/manuscript.md

 ## Abstract

-To provide a working example for an article on collaborative science writing platforms, we created this demonstration document.
-This abstract will be updated with publication details once the article goes public.
-In the meantime, we encourage readers to explore and [contribute to this document](https://jperkel.github.io/mymanuscript/#contributing-to-an-existing-manubot-project), as detailed in the Methods section below.
+To provide a working example for an [article on collaborative science writing](https://www.nature.com/articles/d41586-020-00916-6) platforms, we created this demonstration document.
+The article was published 31 March 2020 in _Nature_.
+We encourage readers to explore and [contribute to this document](https://jperkel.github.io/mymanuscript/#contributing-to-an-existing-manubot-project), as detailed in the Methods section below.

 ## Introduction